marvinroger/Adafruit-Hardware-Serial-Fingerprint-Sensor-Library/README.txt

 These displays use TTL Serial to communicate, 2 pins are required to
 interface

+**Changed in this fork: lib and examples now use HardwareSerial instead of SoftwareSerial, and support for Arduino v. < 100 removed.**

 Adafruit invests time and resources providing this open source code, please support Adafruit and open-source hardware by purchasing products from Adafruit!